Sintexte/AudioText/data-base/README.md

 ## Import
-open data-base/dumb you will find a folder named audiotext here the standart args avaible for mongorestore
+open data-base/dumb you will find a folder named audiotext here the standart args available for mongorestore

     $ mongorestore <options> <connection-string> <directory to restore>